ludel/NotAOrm/README.md

 # NotAOrm
-A sample python library for managing a SQLite database
+A simple python library for managing a SQLite database

 ## Download and Install